How to Monitor Azure Virtual Desktop (AVD) Technology

 4 Key Capabilities Your Tool for Monitoring Azure Virtual Desktop Technology Must Have

-1. Ability to monitor user experience of AVD users is the most important capability of your AVD monitoring tool
+1. Ability to monitor the experience of AVD users

 In the AVD adoption survey, respondents told us that the biggest challenge in an AVD deployment is end-user experience.
 Most monitoring tools can tell you the resource usage of your IT infrastructure (CPU, memory, network, storage, etc.) but don’t translate that into end-user experience.

 User experience monitoring can be performed using synthetic transactions – i.e., simulating a user logging in and accessing AVD.
 It can also be performed by monitoring real users.
-Ideally, your AVD monitoring solution must support both synthetic and real user monitoring.
+Ideally, your monitoring solution for AVD must support both synthetic and real user monitoring.

 2. Ability to monitor every layer and every AVD tier is important